axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 ## Mark configuration types and their carried information

+Mark configuration objects are used primarily to request the creation of marks in a course (in the scope of a regatta) or mark templates in a course template (usually without providing a regatta as context).
+They are part of a course configuration which can be used to request the creation of a course or a course template.

+A mark configuration may also be used in communicating to the client the result of a course or course template construction, and it can as well document a race's current course set-up to the client.
+Such a "responding" mark configuration cannot have the exact same positioning data structures as a "requesting" mark configuration, in particular because an existing regatta mark may have positioning data coming from anywhere, including external connectors, and as such may not be representable as a "requesting" regatta mark configuration.

+TODO I find it confusing how MarkTemplate and MarkProperties may work together; when as a client I'd like to bind, say, the positioning information from a MarkProperties to a MarkTemplate when constructing a course from a CourseTemplate, how do I need to do that?
+Create a MarkPropertiesBasedMarkConfiguration referencing a MarkTemplate, or create a MarkTemplateBasedMarkConfiguration that has the positioning information from the MarkProperties object?

 * Mark template based configuration
     * Appearance is defined by a mark template only
     * Optional positioning information to be used upon mark creation
 * Regatta mark based configuration
     * Appearance is defined by mark.
-Changing is not supported which means in this case, a new mark needs to be defined in any supported way as replacement for new courses, while the old definition remains for existing courses.
+Changing the appearance is not supported which means in this case, a new mark needs to be defined in any supported way as replacement for new courses, while the old definition remains for existing courses.
-    * Type is only available if the course is created in a regatta context
+    * can only be used if the course is created in a regatta context
     * Optional positioning information (to update the regatta mark)
 * Mark properties based configuration
     * Appearance is defined by mark properties defaulting to the definition of the mark template if none is defined in the properties